hehopmajieh/olinuxino_nand/README.md

         git clone git://github.com/linux-sunxi/linux-sunxi.git

 5. Configure build.sh.
-Kepp in mind this is simpole build script, and if you want to improve it go ahead :) edit variables pointing to your right directories :
+Keep in mind this is very simple build script, and if you want to improve it go ahead :) edit variables pointing to your right directories :
     ```bash
     CROSS="arm-linux-gnueabihf-"